 The second of these myths is that we have a genetic requirement for alcohol.
-After all we don’t feel right when we aren’t drinking, in fact we feel quite wrong.
+After all, we don’t feel right when we aren’t drinking, in fact, we feel quite wrong.
 And a drink makes us feel right.
-So a theory that states that we have some kind physical / genetic deficiency that means we have to drink alcohol to feel at our best fits perfectly with our experiences of our own drinking, so it becomes a very easy myth to believe.
-This is exacerbated because when we learn on a subconscious level that the unpleasant feeling that is left behind when a drink wears off can be alleviated by another drink, moderating or controlling our intake becomes increasingly difficult, because each drink creates the need for the next.
-At this point we are no longer like ‘normal’ drinkers, because they can take it or leave it (or so they would have us believe) whereas we can’t.
-This feeds into the belief that we are different to them.
-In fact we are, but that difference isn’t genetic, it’s simply that our subconscious has learned something that theirs has yet to learn; that when a drink wears off you need another one to chase that feeling of confidence and relaxation that we who have seen the truth and finally quit drinking for good experience all the time.
+So a theory that states that we have some kind of physical / genetic deficiency that means we have to drink alcohol to feel at our best fits perfectly with our experiences of our own drinking, so it becomes a very easy myth to believe.
+This is exacerbated because when we learn on a subconscious level that the unpleasant feeling that is left behind when a drink wears off can be alleviated by another drink, moderating or controlling our intake becomes increasingly difficult because each drink creates the need for the next.
+At this point, we are no longer like ‘normal’ drinkers, because they can take it or leave it (or so they would have us believe) whereas we can’t.
+This feeds into the belief that we are different from them.
+In fact, we are, but that difference isn’t genetic, it’s simply that our subconscious has learned something that theirs has yet to learn; that when a drink wears off you need another one to chase that feeling of confidence and relaxation that we who have seen the truth and finally quit drinking for a good experience all the time.

 Again this isn’t genetic.
 It is learned behaviour.